 Cost of Gastric Sleeve

-The Sleeve Gastrectomy or Laparoscopic Sleeve Gastrectomy (LSG) involves the cutting away of 75% of your stomach.
+The Sleeve Gastrectomy or Laparoscopic Sleeve Gastrectomy (LSG) involves cutting away 75% of your stomach.
 The resulting tissue is formed into a sleeve-like pouch that restricts your eating.
 The alteration of your stomach also affects the hunger and satiety hormones.
 This makes you feel less deprived as the weight melts away.
-Weight loss surgery patients who opt for the gastric sleeve go on to lose 50% or more of their excess weight for the long term.
+In the long term, weight loss surgery patients who opt for the gastric sleeve lose 50% or more of their excess weight.
 The gastric sleeve comes with an average price tag of $15,400.

 Cost of Lap Band

-Laparoscopic Gastric Banding or Lap-Band is a surgery that uses an adjustable band to shrink your stomach’s capacity for food.
-Patients go on to lose 25% or more of their excess weight for a total cost ranging from $9,000 to $18,000.
+Laparoscopic Gastric Banding or lap band is a surgery that uses an adjustable band to shrink your stomach’s capacity for food.
+Patients lose 25% or more of their excess weight for a total cost ranging from $9,000 to $18,000.

 Cost of Gastric Balloon

-The intragastric balloon is an inflatable device that gets implanted into your stomach using a thin tube inserted into your esophagus.
-The device is inflated using laparoscopic tools so that it takes up room in your stomach.
+The intragastric balloon is an inflatable device implanted into your stomach using a thin tube inserted into your esophagus.
+The device is inflated using laparoscopic tools to take up room in your stomach.
 You will eat less as a result, leading to rapid weight loss.
-Patients average around 10% weight loss while other reports indicate weight loss between 15% and 20%.
-You can expect to spend between $6,000 and $9,000 for a round of gastric balloon treatment, which lasts for around six months.
+Patients average around 10% weight loss, while other reports indicate weight loss between 15% and 20%.
+You can expect to spend between $6,000 and $9,000 for a round of gastric balloon treatment for around six months.

 Now you know the total cost of the most popular bariatric procedures.
 It helps to understand how those costs are broken down.

 Breakdown of Bariatric Surgery Fees in Los Angeles, CA